Trueblood506/HostOnline/README.md

 # CrowdStrike
 Simple Python script to parse the amount of hosts seen online within the last 7 days, broken down by hour segments.
 This is to help determine ephemeral enviornments by providing context for how LONG the hosts have been online for.

+1) pip install -r /path/to/requirements.txt or pip install pandas

-1) Login to CrowdStrike Console and navigate to Investigate > Sensor Report
+2) Login to CrowdStrike Console and navigate to Investigate > Sensor Report

 2) Scroll to bottom of page and download Host Last 7 Day Activity as a CSV File.